Top 10 ambulatory EHR vendors

 EMRs track a patient’s medical and treatment history in one facility, offering a narrower view of a patient’s medical history.
 EHRs can do all the things an EMR can – and more.
 EHRs contain more data on a patient than that collected in a provider’s office, including things such as patient allergies and lab results, helping to form a more comprehensive picture of a patient’s medical history.

-EHRs are also designed so all the healthcare professionals, such as laboratories and specialists, can share data on a patient across different practices.
+EHRs are also designed so all healthcare professionals, such as laboratories and specialists, can share data on a patient across different practices.

 Learn more